SteliosGeorgalas/SpringBoot-Find-The-Road/README.md

 The mongodb database is stored inside the project's directory.
 If you're using Linux and try to stop the app and re-run it, you will come across a build error.
 That's because when mongodb is generated, the permissions to modify the files under that directory are not available to you.
-To fix it, you should
+To fix it, you should:

 ```sh
 cd ~/IdeaProjects/SpringBoot-Find-The-Road/ && sudo rm -rf mongodb